Selfridge Air National Guard Base: United States Air Force

-After World War II Selfridge expanded to its present size of 3600 acres, and in 1947 the Selfridge Field was renamed Selfridge Air Force Base.
+After World War II, Selfridge expanded to its present size of 3600 acres, and in 1947 the Selfridge Field was renamed Selfridge Air Force Base.
 The base grew steadily and soundly, acquiring impressive buildings and long concrete strips.
 In 1950, Headquarters for the Tenth Air Force, which was in charge of all Air Reserve records for a 13-state area in the Midwest, moved to Selfridge.
 It recalled and trained Air Reservists, and as an administrative group, the Tenth was the largest of the tenant units at Selfridge.

-From 1947 to 1970 the base hosted three successive Cold War aircraft units: the 56th Fighter Wing (28 July 1947 – 1952), which conducted the first west-to-east jet fighter transatlantic crossing (US to Scotland via Greenland, 1948); the 4708th Defense (later Air Defense) Wing from 1952 to 1956; the 439th Fighter-Bomber Wing (1952–7); and the 1st Fighter Wing (Air Defense) from 1956 to 1970.
-The units' Selfridge aircraft were F-51 Mustangs (439th, 1953–4), Lockheed P-80 Shooting Stars (439th 1953–6, 56th), F-84 Thunderstreaks (439th), North American F-86D Sabres (1st), and F-102 Delta Daggers (1st).
+From 1947 to 1970, the base hosted three successive Cold War aircraft units: the 56th Fighter Wing (28 July 1947 – 1952), which conducted the first west-to-east jet fighter transatlantic crossing (US to Scotland via Greenland, 1948); the 4708th Defense (later Air Defense) Wing from 1952 to 1956; the 439th Fighter-Bomber Wing (1952–1957); and the 1st Fighter Wing (Air Defense) from 1956 to 1970.
+The units' Selfridge aircraft were F-51 Mustangs (439th, 1953–54), Lockheed P-80 Shooting Stars (439th 1953–1956, 56th), F-84 Thunderstreaks (439th), North American F-86D Sabres (1st), and F-102 Delta Daggers (1st).
 In April 1954, the Selfridge's 13th Fighter-Intercepter Squadron of the 4708th Air Defense Wing won the Eastern Air Defense Force rocket gunnery championship; and on 10 May 1956, a Selfridge F-86D accidentally fired 22 Mighty Mouse rockets while on the ground.
 In November 1957, Air Defense Command (ADC) assumed control of Selfridge AFB.

-In the fall of 1959, the inactivation of Tenth Air Force began, and it was completed by July 1960.
+The inactivation of Tenth Air Force began in the fall of 1959, and it was completed by July 1960.
 At that time, the 5th Air Force Reserve Region was established at Selfridge.
 Also added as a tenant in July was the 4045th Air Refueling Wing, Strategic Air Command (SAC).

 On 8 May 1964, disaster struck the area north of the base.
 A tornado cut a wide swath along the shores of Lake St. Clair, causing some damage to the base and bringing injury, death and destruction to the local area.
 The base was quick to render aid to its distressed neighbors, providing emergency medical care, sending vehicles to help clear away the debris and furnishing emergency shelters for those made homeless by the storm.